slopezpereyra/slopezpereyra.github.io/_posts/2023-10-29-Hamiltonian.md

 `canBeSolved`, returns false when all entries in the matrix are either $1$ or
 $8$ (this is, either queens or squares controlled by queens).

+For flexibility, we allow the user to define a position `(x, y)` where the first queen is placed.
+The algorithm then finds an arrangement that satisfies our constraint *and* with a queen at `(x, y)`.

 ```c
 #include <stdio.h>
 #include <stdlib.h>